PrevailUgah/alx-system_engineering-devops/0x00-shell_basics/README.md

-1.The 0-curren_working_directory contains the script that prints current working directory 2.The 1-listitcontains the script that prints the list of your current directory
+1.The 0-curren_working_directory contains the script that prints current working directory 2.The 1-listitcontains the script that prints the list of your current directory 3.The 2-bring_me_home file contains the script that takes you to your home directory